LauraGitGit/Medication-Interaction-API/README.md

    Authorization: Bearer YOUR_TOKEN_HERE
    ```

-Tokens expire after **1 minutes** (This is just for testing purpose for now).
+> **Tokens expire after1 minutes** (This is just for testing purpose for now).
 After that, use "Token expired, please log in again" as a signal to call login again and get a new token.

 ---